-Other Revenue - The other revenue line item came in in excess of budget due to the APCD's selling three vehicles at auction during the year.
-That, along with other miscellaneous small cash receipts, the other revenue line item was \$10,433 in excess of budget.
+Other Revenue - The other revenue line item came in in excess of budget due to the APCD selling one vehicle at auction during the year and insurance proceeds for one vehicle that was totaled.
+That, along with other miscellaneous small cash receipts, the other revenue line item was \$24,552 in excess of budget.